DataPhilly/projects/COC.md

 - Treat others with respect and kindness
 - Communicate openly and considerately
 - Be mindful of your surroundings and fellow participants
-- Respect the venue and the property of others
+- Respect the venue, its property, and the property of others
+- Use event resources (including food and beverages) as intended and in moderation
+- Clean up after themselves and dispose of waste properly
-- Follow the directions of event organizers
+- Follow the directions of event organizers and any specific guidelines set by the venue

 ## Unacceptable Behavior

 Unacceptable behaviors include, but are not limited to:

-- Harassment or intimidation in any form
+- Harassment, intimidation, or discrimination in any form
-- Discrimination or exclusionary behavior
 - Disruptive behavior during presentations or events
 - Inappropriate physical contact or unwelcome sexual attention
 - Offensive comments or jokes
-- Theft or attempted theft
+- Theft, attempted theft, or property damage (including to the venue, other participants, or organizers)
-- Violation of the host venue's policies
+- Misuse of event resources or disregard for venue policies

+Repeated disregard for expected behaviors or engaging in unacceptable behaviors may result in being asked to leave the event or being barred from future events.

 ## Addressing Unacceptable Behavior